-Students who have fulfilled all the requirements of the programme will be awarded a MSc.
+Students who have fulfilled all the requirements of the programme will be awarded an MSc.
 On successful completion of the programme, our aim is that you will have achieved the following Learning Outcomes (divided into three groups):

-1) Outcomes from modules element
+1. Outcomes from modules element

-- a) Explore the role of logical mathematical argument and deductive reasoning, and apply them through formal processes of mathematical proof and development of mathematical theories. - b) Operate symbolic and numerical software as apart of practical computation - c) Manipulate precise and intricate ideas and construct logical arguments using appropriate terminology. - d) Communicate effectively using a variety of modes and media including written, oral and digital forms.
+- Explore the role of rigorous mathematical argument and deductive reasoning, and apply them through formal processes of mathematical proof and development of mathematical theories. - Manipulate precise and intricate ideas and construct logical arguments using appropriate terminology. - Communicate effectively using a variety of modes and media including written, oral and digital forms.

-2) Advanced outcomes from modules element
+2. Advanced outcomes from modules element

-- a) Exercise deep conceptual understanding of one or more branches of applied mathematics - b) Use mathematics as a language in a wide range of situations relevant to research and industry - c) Demonstrate independent learning of mathematical constructions and methods
+- Exercise deep conceptual understanding of one or more branches of pure mathematics. - Use mathematics as a language in a wide range of situations relevant to research.

-- d) Solve problems using appropriate mathematical and research toolboxes, including modelling, analytical and computational skills. - e) Assimilate a large body of complex concepts and their inter-relationships. - f) Solve open-ended problems and problems with well-defined solutions by formulating problems in precise terms, identifying key issues and trying different approaches in order to make progress.

-3) Outcomes from research-project element

-- a) Demonstrate critical thinking and creativity and innovatively apply mathematical skills to tackle complex research problems - b) Design a research project with set hypotheses and objectives within the context of a wide body of scientific literature that you have reviewed. - c) Communicate your expertise in relation to a particular research topic, both orally and in writing.
+- Demonstrate independent learning of mathematical constructions and methods. - Assimilate a large body of complex concepts and their inter-relationships. - Solve open-ended problems and problems with well-defined solutions by formulating problems in precise terms, identifying key issues and trying different approaches in order to make progress. - 3.
+Outcomes from research-project element - Demonstrate critical thinking and creativity and innovatively apply mathematical skills to tackle complex research problems - Design a research project with set hypotheses and objectives within the context of a wide body of scientific literature that you have reviewed. - Communicate your expertise in relation to a particular research topic, both orally and in writing.

-Students not eligible for a MSc degree, may be awarded exit awards (see "Progression and Classification").
-Our aim is that a student awarded a (i) PG Certificate based on 4 modules would achieve the outcomes in group 1; (ii) PG Certificate based on the project element would achieve the outcomes in groups 3; (iii) PG Diploma based on 8 modules would achieve the outcomes in groups 1 and 2; (iv) PG Diploma based on 4 modules and the project element would achieve the outcomes in groups 1 and 3.
+Students not eligible for an MSc degree, may be awarded exit awards (see "Progression and Classification").
+Our aim is that a student awarded a (i) PG Certificate based on four modules would achieve the outcomes in group 1; (ii) PG Certificate based on the project element would achieve the outcomes in groups 3; (iii) PG Diploma based on eight modules would achieve the outcomes in groups 1 and 2; (iv) PG Diploma based on four modules and the project element would achieve the outcomes in groups 1 and 3.